-- Measures to help micro-enterprises and SMEs to repay their financial indebtedness vis-à-vis (i) banks, (ii) financial intermediaries; and (iii) other entities authorized to grant loans in Italy, due to the epidemiological emergency created by COVID-19. - Possibility for lenders to seek access to the state guarantee (Fondo centrale di garanzia PMI (Central Guarantee Fund for SMEs),-"Fund") until 30 June 2021 for losses related to the above. - Additional measures in order to support companies affected by the COVID-19 pandemic and particularly to ensure the necessary liquidity for companies with registered office in Italy affected by the COVID-19 pandemic, namely: SACE S.p.A. (i.e., the Italian Export Credit Agency, a joint stock company controlled by Cassa Depositi e Prestiti S.p.A.) on behalf of the Italian State, will grant, until 30 June 2021, guarantees up to a maximum amount of EUR 200 billion (out of which at least EUR 30 billion are intended to support small and medium-sized enterprises) in favor of banks, national and international financial institutions and other entities entitled to grant loans in Italy ("SACE Guarantee").
-Such a guarantee is counter-guaranteed by the Italian State with a first demand guarantee (without recourse). - The SACE Guarantee is a first demand and irrevocable guarantee that will guarantee, save for certain exceptions, loans granted to the companies for capital, interests and ancillary charges.
+- Measures to help micro-enterprises and SMEs to repay their financial indebtedness vis-à-vis (i) banks, (ii) financial intermediaries; and (iii) other entities authorized to grant loans in Italy, due to the epidemiological emergency created by COVID-19. - Possibility for lenders to seek access to the state guarantee (Fondo centrale di garanzia PMI (Central Guarantee Fund for SMEs),-"Fund") for losses related to the above. - Additional measures in order to support companies affected by the COVID-19 pandemic and particularly to ensure the necessary liquidity for companies with registered office in Italy affected by the COVID-19 pandemic, namely: SACE S.p.A. (i.e., the Italian Export Credit Agency, a joint stock company controlled by Cassa Depositi e Prestiti S.p.A.) on behalf of the Italian State, will grant, until 31 December 2020, guarantees up to a maximum amount of EUR 200 billion (out of which at least EUR 30 billion are intended to support small and medium-sized enterprises) in favor of banks, national and international financial institutions and other entities entitled to grant loans in Italy ("SACE Guarantee").
+Such a guarantee is counter-guaranteed by the Italian State with a first demand guarantee (without recourse). - The SACE Guarantee is a first demand and irrevocable guarantee that will guarantee, save for certain exceptions, loans granted to the companies for capital, interests and ancillary charges. - The effectiveness of the SACE Guarantee is subject to the approval of the European Commission, pursuant to Article 108 of the Treaty on the Functioning of the European Union.